 - BS Computer Science 1984

 Janet earned a bachelor’s degree in Computer Science from Michigan Tech in 1984.
 After working in the software industry for 12 years, she returned to school to earn her master’s in Computer Science in 1999 and doctorate in Computer Science in 2005, both from Worcester Polytechnic Institute.
-She is currently an Associate Professor at Miami University in Oxford Ohio.
+She is now an Associate Professor of Computer Science at Wesleyan University.

 While at Michigan Tech, Janet was active in two musical groups.
 She performed in the Michigan Tech Chamber Choir and was also principal cellist in the Keweenaw Symphony Orchestra.
 She was named “Outstanding Orchestra Member” in 1984.